zapier/visual-builder/docs/_build/fields/add-fields.md

 ![Zapier Field Allows Multiples](https://cdn.zappy.app/bf4c2a6ad55c12f6e3079e50f5d38e6c.png)

 That will add another entry row to allow the user to input another entry for that field.
-Each entry is then included in a comma separated list in the API request.
+An [array containing a comma separated list of entries](https://cdn.zappy.app/9d79f45398558eb8f845770c0639582a.png) is sent in the API request.
 Never ask users to type in a comma separated list, rather use this functionality.

 ### Alters dynamic fields